IronMan2483/IronMan2483/README.md

 - 🌱 I’m currently learning more about **NLP, Time Series and Recommendation Systems**

-- 👨‍💻 All of my projects are available at [https://github.com/IronMan2483/Projects](https://github.com/IronMan2483/Projects)
+- 👨‍💻 All of my projects are available under [Projects](https://github.com/IronMan2483/Projects)

 - 💬 Ask me about **recruiting strategies, Marvel ❤️ and good movies and series on Netflix and Disney+**